-We recommend the LabQuest Battery Boost 2 (LQ-BOOST2), a rechargeable external battery designed for the LabQuest or LabQuest 2.
+We recommend the LabQuest® Battery Boost 3 (LQ-BOOST3), a rechargeable external battery designed for our LabQuest platforms.
 This includes charging cables not available from Voltaic directly.

-There are also several external power options that are available from third party vendors for a LabQuest or LabQuest2, including solar back packs and bags.
-Please be aware that the LabQuest 2 has a larger battery than the LabQuest.
+There are also several external power options that are available from third party vendors for a LabQuest, including solar back packs and bags.
+Please be aware that the batteries used in different LabQuest platforms are not the same.
+Make sure the specifications of your external power supply is compatible with the LabQuest you are attempting to power.

 If you want to buy something off the shelf that will work well, take a look at a solar backpack, tablet case, or messenger bag from Voltaic Systems.
 These are very nice packs that are made from recycled material.
 Their web site is: